ClnViewer/Code-Blocks-Android-NDK/README.md

 - Run from device
 - Debug from device.
 - Auto start/stop `gdbserver`from device.
+- No wrappers from `Gradle/Java` code required, works directly with the device.

 ![Build and Run NDK Hello Word screen](docs/img/Image10.png)